keyilan/ailot/README.md

 # Ailot
-React Native dictionary project, in-progress
+A React Native dictionary framework for the preservation of minority languages.
+This is a work in-progress.

 # Dependencies
-`react-native-simple-store`
-`react-native-ya-navigator`
+In its current form the Ailot Dictionary requires `react-native-vector-icons` and `react-native-ya-navigator`.